mjhoffmeister/evg-blob-trigger-private/README.md

 ## 🚀 Getting Started

-This solution is designed for deployment through your existing CI/CD pipeline.
-The repository provides the complete infrastructure and application code ready for production deployment.
+This solution's architecture is designed for demonstration purposes.
+The Terraform scripts are helpful for understanding it, but they would need to be modified to be valid for existing Azure environments.

 ### Prerequisites